burkedavid/golf-society-booking/README.md

 - **Enhanced Desktop Layout** - Improved spacing and visual hierarchy for desktop users
 - **Bank Transfer Integration** - Automated payment details with copy-to-clipboard functionality
 - **Professional Sign-in/Sign-up** - Tabbed authentication with new member registration
+- **📱 PWA Support** - Install as app on phone with custom Irish Golf Society icon

 ### 🆕 **Member Registration System**
 - **Self-Service Registration** - New members can sign up directly from the sign-in page